-Output A is the random pattern interpreted as a unipolar CV i.e. it is always a positive voltage.
-Output B is the random pattern interpreted as a bipolar CV i.e. it can swing both positive and negative.
+Output A is the random pattern interpreted as a unipolar CV (i.e. it is always a positive voltage).

+Output B is the random pattern interpreted as a bipolar CV (i.e. it can swing both positive and negative) or a trigger output, according to parameter 6.